TxMQ/aviator-core/docs/frameworkdocs/TransactionLogging.md

 Aviator Transaction Logging
 =======================

+> We are in the process of updating and improving documentation for Aviator 1.2.
+Please bear with us while we improve our documentation.

 Aviator provides an easy-to-use transaction logger that can automatically log transactions to persistent storage in a blockchain data structure.
 The logger groups transactions into blocks and writes those blocks to storage.
 Each block is signed with an SHA-256 hash, and the block incorporates the hash of the previous block to maintain data integrity in the chain.

 The logger uses a plug-in mechanism to allow the logger to work with any type of data storage.
 A CouchDB plugin is provided with more implementations on the way.